-Mixing soaring vocals, sweet harmonies, and sultry strings, complemented with an infectiously high-energy stage presence is the essence of 2014 Canadian Country Music Association® (CCMA®) Discovery Series winners The Lovelocks (MDM Recordings Inc. / Universal Music Canada), a female roots-country duo comprised of Ali Raney and Zoë Sparrow.
+Mixing soaring vocals, sweet harmonies, and sultry strings, complemented with an infectiously high-energy stage presence is the essence of 2014 Canadian Country Music Association® (CCMA®) Discovery Series winners The Lovelocks (MDM Recordings Inc. / Universal Music Canada), a female country duo comprised of Ali Raney and Zoë Sparrow.
 Celebrated by RocketHub as "crowd funding pioneers in the world of country music in Canada", this business-savvy duo has raised over $65,000 dollars to date, funding the recording of both, their debut EP, and their second album Born to Love (release date: March 4, 2016).

-Overall, Born To Love is a proud result of creative collaboration with numerous notable talents, including 2016 Academy Award® nominee and songwriter Phil Barton, and once again collaborating with award winning talents Ben Glover and Mitch Merrett.
+Overall, the Born To Love EP is a proud result of creative collaboration with numerous notable talents, including 2016 Academy Award® nominee and songwriter Phil Barton, and once again collaborating with award winning talents Ben Glover and Mitch Merrett.
 The Lovelocks share, “We have poured our hearts into creating our new album, Born to Love, which is a collection of love songs in all of its iterations.
 Wherever our listeners are at with love and relationships, we hope they find a few favourites that speak to them.”

+Their February 2014 self-titled debut EP featured the singles “Dance” and “Teardrop Tattoo”, and hit #2 on the iTunes Country charts on the day of release.
 Soon after the EP release, The Lovelocks received their first 2014 Country Music Association of Ontario (CMAO) Rising Star nomination, one of many accolades to come in only six short months following the release of their debut EP.
-The duo continued to feel the love, embraced by their peers receiving two 2015 CMAO nominations for both Album of the Year and Roots Artist or Group of the Year, and again a 2016 nomination for Roots Artist or Group of the Year.
-Moreover, they are also the proud recipients of consecutive 2014 - 2015 nominations for CCMA® Roots Artist of the Year, in addition to Raney’s fourth (2015) CCMA® nomination for Fiddle Player of the Year.
+The duo continued to feel the love, embraced by their peers receiving two 2015 CMAO nominations for both Album of the Year and Roots Artist or Group of the Year, 2016 nomination for Roots Artist or Group of the Year, 2017 Group of the Year.
+Moreover, they are also the proud recipients of consecutive 2014 - 2016 nominations for CCMA® Roots Artist of the Year, in addition to Raney’s fifth (2016) CCMA® nomination for Fiddle Player of the Year.

 The Lovelocks first became friends over a shared passion for music, which led to writing songs in their living rooms on Sunday afternoons, and eventually, the decision to start a band together.
 With the combined talents on fiddle, mandolin, acoustic guitar and vocals, The Lovelocks are woven together with a desire to create music that gives voice to both the bitter and sweet in life.
 Perhaps the mystery of their band name may also stem from a shared love of a few old flames (having dated some of the same fellas, ironically before the ladies actually ever met!), but The Lovelocks will never kiss and tell!
 Serendipitously, both band members actually learned of the real Parisian love locks at the exact same time, while half way across the world from one another, and thus, the band name was officially born.